MykKost/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 For individual configuration, the following options are available:

-__Option 1: Valid from day span__
+__Option 1: Don’t set "Valid from"__

-Set the number of days after which the process finally has the state 'Valid' (after release).
-So the state changes from "Released" to "Valid".
+In the release workflow, the automatic setting of the "Don’t set "Valid from"" date can be deactivated.
+Depending on the object type, this can be set individually in the admin area .

 __Option 2: Prohibit direct release__